hpi-swa-teaching/TelegramClient/packages/TelegramClientTests-UI.package/TCTUChatInfoPageTests.class/README.md

-This class tests a TCTUChatInfoPageTest.
+This class tests a TCUChatInfoPage.